apezzi/Getting-Cleaning-Data-Assesment/README.md

     -filter the dataset with only std and mean deviation

-    -save the filtered data frame to a csv file (data.csv)
+    -save the filtered data frame to a text file (data.txt)

     Part 2: create dataset 2 (Step 5)